What do our partnerships bring?

 Our 5G network will be more than just a step up from 4G, it will bring billions of connections across Canada.
 Over time, the power of 5G technology will create even more possibilities - smart cities, fully automated cars, real-time robotics, truly connected homes, and so much more.

-We’ve invested over $30 billion in wireless infrastructure and almost $20 million in Canadian partnerships to research, develop, and commercialize 5G applications.
-Working with partners across industries, universities, and government, we continue to invest in new wireless innovations.
+We’ve invested over $30 billion in mobile infrastructure and almost $20 million in Canadian partnerships to research, develop, and commercialize 5G applications.
+Working with partners across industries, universities, and government, we continue to invest in new mobile innovations.

 Building a 5G economy